MicrosoftDocs/dataexplorer-docs/data-explorer/engine-v3.md

 ## Performance

 The performance impact of EngineV3 depends on the dataset, query patterns, concurrency, and VM SKUs used.
 For internal performance testing, we have used a 100-TB dataset, and explored different scenarios that involve analytics over structured, unstructured, and semi-structured data.
-With the same level of concurrency and using the same HW configuration, the performance improvement varied from 2X to 113X.
+With the same level of concurrency and using the same HW configuration, the performance improvement we experienced in our testing was mostly in the range of 2X to 113X.

 The increased speed of queries comes from the two major changes in the engine: